NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 For Dominic, the future of blockchain is the future of the internet, and vice versa.
 The internet is no longer just about connecting servers in data centers to users, but first forming a trusted and secure blockchain network composed of servers from around the world, and then deploying apps and serving users on top of it.
 Dominic hopes that banking and finance, the sharing economy (such as Uber), social networks, email, and even web searches can all be transferred to such a network.

 <br>

+In retrospect, Ethereum made the right call not adopting Dominic's ideas back then.
+Because while focused on proof-of-work (PoW), Ethereum was also exploring upgrade paths to proof-of-stake (PoS).
+The blueprint he outlined was too ambitious to realize in a limited timeframe.
+To achieve his vision would have required an enormous, stellar team relentlessly researching, inventing new cryptographic techniques, and more.

 In the fall of 2016, Dominic announced his return as a "decentralized adventurer".
 With the theoretical framework in place, the adventure of a dreamer has officially begun!